HOW TO STAY SAFE IN BENIDORM

 What is it that creates an environment for pick pockets, con men and the like, to exploit us?
 The answer is simple.
 Large numbers of people with plenty of distraction.
 Holiday resorts, Markets, shopping centres, concerts and the like.
 The very things that describe Benidorm to a tee.
 That is, large numbers of people all year round and we all know the amount of distractions available in Benidorm.

-But let’s look at the facts.
+But let's look at the facts.
+(The facts will help you stay safe in Benidorm)

 FACT Benidorm is Europe's most popular holiday resort.